-- > To assess the existing condition of drainage and pavement. - > To identify cause of poor drainage condition. - > To evaluate the effects of inadequate drainage system on pavement.
+- > To assess the existing condition of drainage and pavement, in Hermata Kebele. - > To identify cause of poor drainage condition, in Hermata Kebele. - To evaluate the effects of inadequate drainage on pavement structure, in Hermata Kebele.

 1.5 Significance of the Study: